erhangundogan/yodlee-react-hook/README.md

 - active (boolean): Init method called or not
 - data (any): Customer data received from onSuccess event
 - error (any): This is the error if Yodlee FastLink intercepts with any error

+You can find typescript definitions in `index.d.ts` file.